wizmik12/crowdsourcing-digital-pathology-GPs/README.md

     eprint = {https://academic.oup.com/bioinformatics/article-pdf/35/18/3461/30024472/btz083.pdf},
 }
 ~~~
-The processed files to replicate the experiment of the current repo can be found on the following [link] (https://drive.google.com/drive/folders/1yWT1aaQLiZAkAomtAdFlqlVWnRkhNrCu).
+The processed files to replicate the experiment of the current repo can be found on the following [link](https://drive.google.com/drive/folders/1yWT1aaQLiZAkAomtAdFlqlVWnRkhNrCu).

 ## Figures